-Following the recession’s historic lows, interest rates may be on the rise but remain low compared to previous decades.
-With enough cash to put down 20% on a home with a fixed-rate mortgage, you could keep a large portion of your assets liquid and pay 3.625% in interest, which is the average for a 30-year fixed-rate mortgage at Wells Fargo as of mid-November 2019.
-Plus, with the significant down payment, you can avoid paying private mortgage insurance.
-Compare that to October 1981, when mortgage rates hit an all-time high of 18.45%, according to FedPrimeRate.com.
+Amid the economic uncertainty and recession caused by the COVID-19 pandemic, interest rates are at historic lows.
+With enough cash to put down 20% on a home with a fixed-rate mortgage, you could keep a large portion of your assets liquid and pay 3.1% in interest, which is the average for a 30-year fixed-rate mortgage as of Nov.
+18, 2021, according to Freddie Mac.
+Plus, with a significant down payment, you can avoid paying private mortgage insurance.
+Compare that to October 1981, when mortgage rates hit an all-time high of 18.44%, according to Freddie Mac.

 Frequently Asked Questions About Buying a House With Cash

 Is it better to buy a house with cash?

 Whether you should pay with cash or finance your home purchase depends on your financial situation.
 Paying cash will make your offer more attractive to the buyer, and you will own the property outright.
 But if you don’t have the funds to pay for a house with cash, a mortgage can help you reach homeownership sooner.

 Whether you decide to purchase your home with cash or take on a mortgage, go with what makes you feel most comfortable.
 Keckler notes that zero financing might provide a greater sense of security emotionally, even if it’s not the same guarantee financially.
 “It may be a big sigh of relief to just know that you own the home outright and that you don’t have to worry about mortgage payments,” she says.

 How long does it take to buy a house with cash?